Edit on GitHub

 Hydra is a framework to configure complex applications.
 DVC supports Hydra's config composition as a way to configure experiment runs.

-At the moment you must explicitly enable this feature with:
+You must explicitly enable this feature with:

 $ dvc config hydra.enabled True